signum-network/signum-pool/react-pool/README.md

 ## How to use test-net or main-net environments 📋

+Per default the test net is used when running `npm start`, but `npm run build` activates main net.

-_If you are going to test the website in test-net or main-net (mode), you just need to take the following steps:_
+_If you need - for whatever reasons - to develop on main net you need to override the "useTestNet" parameter_

 -   Go to the folder src/utils/
 -   You will find the file "globalParameter.js"
 -   Find the variable "useTestNet"
     -If that variable is equal to true, the website will fetch data from a demo pool node you can customize!
     -If that variable is equal to false, the website will fetch data from your pool node!

+> DO NOT COMMIT THE CHANGE IN THAT FILE - YOUR PR WILL BE REJECTED!

 ## Commands for deployment 🛠️